cortesi/musq/README.md

 # Types

 Types are discrete values that can be stored in a table column or appear in SQL expressions.

+## Built-in Types

 The following built-in types are supported:

 | Rust type                             | SQLite type(s)      |
 |---------------------------------------|---------------------|